- What is HUD Section 8 Rental Housing Assistance?

 How does one qualify for Section 8 Rental Housing Assistance?

 To qualify, a household must have an annual income of less than 50% of the median income for Santa Rosa, adjusted for the size of the household.
-For example, this amount would be $37,550 for a four person household.
-HUD adjusts the income limit annually.
 The Department maintains a waiting list of households that would like to obtain this rental assistance.
-The waiting list is closed until approximately May of 2009.
+The waiting list is closed until approximately May of 2018.
 The majority of clients is elderly, single parent families, and people with disabilities.

 What is the Santa Rosa Housing Trust?

 The Trust is a mechanism by which affordable housing revenue is passed through a Trustee (Housing Authority) for the housing benefit of very low and low-income beneficiaries.
-Revenue comes from a variety of sources including the federal Community Development Block Grant and HOME Program, and local sources such as the City's General Fund, fees paid by developers in-lieu of providing an affordable unit, and loan repayments.
+Revenue comes from a variety of sources including the federal Community Development Block Grant and HOME Program, and local sources such as the City's General Fund, and loan repayments.
 These resources are used for Housing Production, Housing Conversion & Preservation, Special Needs Facilities, and Homebuyer Programs.

 Is there any money available to help me develop new housing?

 In the Trust category of Production, the Department of Housing & Community Services provides funds to assist the development of new housing that is affordable to households earning less than 30-80% of the median income.
 Rents must be restricted to affordable levels for at least 55 years.
 Most of the funds are provided as low interest loans to non-profit developers of affordable rental housing.
 What does affordable housing mean?

 HUD guidelines state that housing is affordable to a household if they do not pay more than 30% of their monthly income, adjusted for family size, toward the rent or mortgage payment, plus basic utilities.